-You have examined Freya and she has no signs of obstruction, no septal haematoma and her bleeding as stopped.
-She does seem to have a deviated septum however, so you discharge her with advice for simple analgesia, safety-netted and referred her for rapid access ENT clinic within seven days.
+You have examined Freya; she has no signs of obstruction, no septal haematoma, and her bleeding has stopped.
+However, she seems to have a deviated septum, so you discharged her with advice for simple analgesia, safety-netted and referred her for rapid access ENT clinic within seven days.

 Baek HJ, Kim DW, Ryu JH, Lee YJ.
 Identification of Nasal Bone Fractures on Conventional Radiography and Facial CT: Comparison of the Diagnostic Accuracy in Different Imaging Modalities and Analysis of Interobserver Reliability.
 Iran J Radio.
 2013 Sep; 10(3): 140–147.

 Beck R, Sorge M, Schneider A, Dietz A. Current approaches to epistaxis treatment in primary and secondary care.
 Dtsch Arztebl Int.
 2018 Jan; 115(1-2): 12–22